joedlopes/darc-rpc/README.md

 make
 ```

 ## Limitations

 For simplification, the current implementation is not multi-thread.
 Therefore,
-- server and subscriber do not support multiple clients
+- the server/subscriber do not support multiple clients
-- and they not are prepared to execute multiple methods simultaneously.
+- the server is not prepared to execute multiple methods simultaneously

 ## TODO

 To be done in the future:

+- [ ] Example: remote image processing
 - [ ] rpc_server: support methods with different input and output messages
 - [ ] Python Implementation
 - [ ] C# Implementation (for Unity)